Content warning: This post contains mentions of stillbirth some readers may find triggering.

 The Angel Gowns organisation in Australia transforms donated wedding dresses into gown for babies who didn’t make it.
 Either they were still-born or they tragically passed away at a young age.

-Fiona Kirk, the founder of Angel Gowns, spoke to Richard Glover at the ABC this month about why she started the organisation.
-She says she heard of a similar group operating in the US and wanted to help women in Australia with the same service – handcrafting old wedding dresses into a new symbol of beauty.
+Fiona Kirk, the founder of Angel Gowns said she started the organisation when she heard of a similar group operating in the US and wanted to help women in Australia with the same service – handcrafting old wedding dresses into a new symbol of beauty.

-She says it helps families because “this gives them the strength to leave the hospital because it is the most traumatic feeling to leave the baby behind in the hospital.”
+She said it helps families because “this gives them the strength to leave the hospital because it is the most traumatic feeling to leave the baby behind in the hospital.”